rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ## Changed Functionality

-This section documents behavior that exists in both YANG Push and YANG Push Lite, but the behavior differs between the two:
+This section documents behavior that exists in both YANG Push and YANG Push v2, but the behavior differs between the two:

-- All YANG Push Lite notifications messages use {{I-D.draft-ietf-netconf-notif-envelope}} rather than {{RFC5277}} used by YANG Push {{RFC8641}}.
+- All YANG Push v2 notifications messages use {{I-D.draft-ietf-netconf-notif-envelope}} rather than {{RFC5277}} used by YANG Push {{RFC8641}}.

-- There is a lot more alignment in data model, behavior, and state machined in YANG Push Lite, aiming to minimize differences.
+- There is a lot more alignment in data model, behavior, and state machined in YANG Push v2, aiming to minimize differences.

 - Changes to handling receivers: